Lake Palestine History

 Lake Palestine Location and Size

-Lake Palestine is located about 15 miles southwest of Tyler, Texas, on Texas Highway 155, the result of a dam on the Neches River owned and operated by the Angelina and Neches River Authority.
+Lake Palestine is located about 15 miles southwest of Tyler, Texas, on Texas Highway 155, the result of a dam on the Neches River owned and operated by the Upper Neches River Municipal Water Authority.

 Portions of Anderson, Cherokee, Henderson, and Smith Counties are included in the lake.
 The Neches River continues flowing southward from the dam, establishing the boundary between Anderson and Cherokee Counties.
 The channel of the Neches River through Lake Palestine marks the boundary between Henderson County and Smith County.

 Lake Palestine has a surface area of 25,560 acres (40 square miles) and a maximum depth of 50 feet, and an average depth of 16 feet.

 The lake is 18 miles long, stretching basically north to south, from Chander to near Frankston, with 135 miles of shoreline.
 The widest part of the lake is 4 miles across.

 The crest of the spillway is 345 feet above mean sea level, and the conservation storage capacity is 411,290 acre-feet with a surface area of 25,560 acres.
 The drainage area above the dam is about 839 square miles.
 The maximum typical fluctuation is 2.2 feet.